jerichobien360/Arena-of-Shadows/README.md

 <summary>Show more...</summary>

 <h3>🎯Project Vision</h3>
-<p>This game is built to be more than entertainment, whereas it is primarily focused on the <b>open-source game project</b>, particularly for Python developers who want to get started into game development, and use this project as a reference.
+<p>This game is designed to serve more than just entertainment; it is primarily focused on the <b>open-source game project</b>, particularly for Python developers who want to get started in game development and use this project as a reference.

 With a feature tool of:
 - Modular level system
 - Adaptive AI
 - And a Custom Level Editor

-It can transform into a tool that expands scalability from small to medium projects, as you may allow to use this project's tool for your reference towards the development with Pygame.</p>
+It can transform into a tool that expands scalability from small to medium projects, as you can use this project's tool for reference during development with Pygame.</p>

 ![Genre](https://img.shields.io/badge/genre-rpg-blue)
 ![Game](https://img.shields.io/badge/project-Arena--of--Shadows-brown)